 Monday, Mani heads to class at eight thirty.
 At nine twenty Katja and Katya take a ride to the UNO campus, park a discreet distance from the liberal arts complex and wait until nine fifty.

 They exit, walk to the building, ask for the English literature class, a coed points to the second floor, gives a room number.
 Up the steps, Katja takes one end of the walkway, Katya the other.
-Naturally they don’t resemble Katya and Katja, they resemble vague students.
+Naturally they don’t resemble Katya and Katja, they resemble college students.
 Bulky long coats, sneakers, Katja has a ball cap and sunglasses, hair tucked inside her jacket.
 Katya pretty much the same except she has a watch cap pulled low over her ears.
 It’s not freezing, but it’s chilly and the wind comes across Lake Pontchartrain at a brisk clip.

 They head to Katya’s side, she goes down the stairwell, Katja is behind them.
 At the bottom, Mani picks up the pace now that the student crush has thinned.
 Black guy is right behind.
 He grabs her arm.